xrdocs/design/_blogs/2023-6-24-cst-routed-optical-3_0.md

 ### Circuit-Style SR-TE with Bandwidth Admission Control using Crosswork Circuit Style Manager

-Routed Optical Networking 2.1 with Crosswork Network Controller 5.0 now supports utilizing the new Circuit Style Manager to provide Bandwidth Admission Controller and guaranteed bandwidth paths for Circuit-Style Policies.
+Routed Optical Networking 2.1 with Crosswork Network Controller 5.0 and IOS-XR 7.9.1 now supports utilizing the new Circuit Style Manager to provide Bandwidth Admission Controller and guaranteed bandwidth paths for Circuit-Style Policies.
 CNC 5.0 also supports full provisioning, monitoring, and visualization of Circuit-Style Policies.

 #### CNC Circuit-Style Manager Configuration
 In CNC 5.0, Circuit Style Manager uses a simple network-wide bandwidth percentage setting to reserve a specific amount of bandwidth for BW-guaranteed CS-SRTE policies.
 CNC's network model will track the allocation of bandwidth on each link and the amount of capacity reserved by active CS-SRTE Policies.

 The Link CS BW Min Threshold configuration is used to trigger system alerts when the BW on a link meets or exceeds the threshold percentage configured by the user.

 ![](http://xrdocs.io/design/images/ron-hld/ron-cnc-csm-configuration.png){:height="100%" width="100%"}